 - Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (Ottawa convention), United Nations Treaty Collection.

 - The Anti-Personnel Mine Ban Convention entered into force in 1999.
 The Parties have agreed to never to use antipersonnel mines, destroy mines in their stockpiles, clear mines in their territory, offer assistance to mine clearance programmes and adopt implementation measures to make sure that the terms of the treaty are upheld.
 A list of signatures and ratifications is posted at the Convention web site: Disarmament : State Parties and Signatories.

 - Article 7 reports to the Convention on the Prohibition of the Use, Stockpiling and Transfer of Anti-Personnel Mines and on Their Destruction.
 The State Parties to the Convention are obliged to report about their national implemention measures.
 These reports are published as "Article 7 reports".

 - Other documentation from the Convention including Annual reports from the meetings of State Parties can be retrieved from Meetings of States Parties to the Mine Ban Convention.

 - IMAS - International Mine Action Standards.
-International standards that have been designed for all UN mine action operations and can be found at the website.
+International standards that have been designed for all UN mine action operations.

 Websites and research guides

 - Information on mine affected countries and UN supported mine actions programs linking to country reports is posted at the UNMAS website.